WoWS17/MedScan/README.md

-<h1 align="center">ECOS (Extracting Content Output Sonogram)</h1>
+<h1 align="center">MedScan (Medical Scanner AI)</h1>
-ECOS is a real-time system that ingests, stores, processes and indexes medical reports.
+MedScan is a real-time system that ingests, stores, processes and indexes medical reports.

 Data storage and processing take place in a distributed manner through the use of Kafka and Spark respectively.